Video Key Moments

 First, we’re using a transformation module to convert our raw EDI into XML.
 Along the way, we’re also adding some human-readable, friendly names and some segment indexing.
 The second half of our source transform is a logical mapping.
 This is an XML to XML map, and we’ll be using our data mapper, which we’ll look at quickly here.

-This is our 3-pane graphical drag-and-drop mapping tool.
+This is our 3-pane graphical drag & drop mapping tool.
 We have our source format on the left (our incoming expected XML structure) and we have our target format on the right (the XML structure that we’re trying to produce).
 You drag & drop into the center pane here, using the tools palette from the top to build your mapping.

 EDI Validation